*Those processes performed to define a new project or a new phase of an existing project by obtaining authorization to start the project or phase.

 *The process of obtaining seller responses, selecting a seller, and awarding a contract.

-*The process of managing procurement relationships, monitoring contract performance, and making changes and corrections as appropriate.
+*The process of managing procurement relationships, monitoring contract performance, and making changes and corrections as appropriate, and closing out contracts.

 *Project Stakeholder Management includes the processes required to identify the people, groups, or organizations that could impact or be impacted by the project, to analyze stakeholder expectations and their impact on the project, and to develop appropriate management strategies for effectively engaging stakeholders in project decisions and execution.